Kayaking with your dog can be a great experience if you have the right kayak. Here, we've picked some models that are

 Choosing a Short and Lightweight Kayak: Things to Consider

 Where You Paddle

 Lightweight boats, they’re perfect for everything, right?
 Well, mostly.
 Light boats tend to be on the shorter side.
 It’s simple really: if there’s less boat, there’s less weight.

-Okay, so there are some long boats which don’t weigh too much, but they’re often towards the top end of the price range.
+Okay, so there are some long boats that don’t weigh too much, but they’re often towards the top end of the price range.

 Short kayaks are generally easier for twisting and turning, making them perfect for tighter places like rivers, but they can also be a lot of fun for cruising around on calm lakes.
 Lightweight, short boats can come a bit unstuck in chop, however, where a long waterline being in contact with the water can help to keep you in a straight line and moving fast.

 Rivers and relaxing?
 Short is ideal.
 Long journeys and chop?
 Look for longer.